Water balance railway: History

-The oldest water balance railway was probably the Prospect Park Incline Railway, opened in 1845 at the Niagara Falls in the United States.
+The first water balance railway was probably the Prospect Park Incline Railway, opened in 1845 on the American side of Niagara Falls.
 It was later converted to electric operation and was shut down after an accident in 1908.

-The oldest railway in Europe is the Giessbachbahn, which opened in 1879 and was converted to electric operation in 1948.
-The Bom Jesus do Monte Funicular was opened in Braga (Portugal) in 1882, which is the oldest railway that is still operating as a water balance.
+The oldest water balance railway in Europe is the Giessbachbahn in Brienz, Switzerland, which opened in 1879 and was electrified in 1948.
+The Bom Jesus do Monte Funicular in Braga, Portugal, opened in 1882, and is the oldest railway that is still operating as a water balance.

 In Germany, the last operating water balance railway is the Nerobergbahn in Wiesbaden.
-In Switzerland, there is only one train left, the Funicular Neuveville–Saint-Pierre in Freiburg.
+In Switzerland, there is only one train left, the Funicular Neuveville–Saint-Pierre in Fribourg.